 As Chef Crawford’s dessert of Sperryville “Black Twig” apple and “Magnus” pear tarte tatin with Governor Barbour black walnuts and Barboursville 2001 Balsamic gelato was served and paired with Malvaxia Passito 2008, the guests applauded Chef Crawford, Sommelier Medici and the staff for a beautiful meal.
-And, lastly, as a terrific and generous surprise, the Zonins personally gifted each guest a boxed and signed bottle of the limited edition Octagon, concluding the lovely evening with a most gracious send off.
+And, lastly, as a terrific and generous surprise, the Zonins personally gifted each guest a boxed and signed bottle of the limited edition Octagon wine, concluding the lovely evening with a most gracious send off.

 Octagon wine is considered Virginia’s finest expression of what Virginia wines have to offer.
 Created by winemaker Paschina and first introduced in 1996, Octagon’s success has garnered many accolades for Paschina.
 Among these awards are 20 Most Admired Winemakers in North America by Vineyard & Winery Management magazine, the country’s 20 Leading Food and Wine Professionals by the James Beard Foundation, and his designation by the Italian Republic as a Commendatore in the Order of Merit in industry and culture.
 Paschina is considered Virginia’s most decorated winemaker.
 He is from the Piemonte province in Italy, has been the winemaker and general manager of Barboursville Vineyards since 1990 and is now also an American citizen.
+In 2021, Paschina won the prestigious Governor’s Cup for Barboursville Vineyards’ Paxxito.
+Paxxito is a passito-style wine made using ancient processes and described as the most patient wine in the world.
+Learn how Barboursville Vineyards makes their passito wine.

 Read our interview with Paschina in Book 3 of Wine & Country Life. ~